 The Company is required to maintain a specific cash balance in a segregated account pursuant to a flow consumer loan purchase and sale agreement.
-As of both March 31, 2022 and December 31, 2021, the Company's restricted cash balance related to the flow consumer loan purchase and sale agreement was \$0.2 million.
+As of December 31, 2021, the Company's restricted cash balance related to the flow consumer loan purchase and sale agreement was \$0.2 million.
+The Company did not have a restricted cash balance as of June 30, 2022.